Cochrane for Clinicians

 High-dose calcium supplementation (i.e., at least 1,000 mg per day) during pregnancy reduces the risk of developing hypertension and preeclampsia.
 The most significant risk reduction occurs in women at risk of hypertensive disorders and those with low-calcium diets.
 (Strength of Recommendation: A, based on consistent, good-quality patient-oriented evidence.)

 Hypertensive disorders occur in up to 10% of pregnancies and are a major source of fetal and maternal morbidity and mortality.1 Although early recognition and treatment have improved some outcomes, the pathogenesis of preeclampsia spectrum disorders is still not well understood.
-The incidence of all hypertensive disorders of pregnancy is increasing
+The incidence of all hypertensive disorders of pregnancy is increasing in the United States, making the need for prevention even greater.
+More than one-half of women of childbearing age do not have adequate calcium intake.2

 The practice recommendations in this activity are available at http://summaries.cochrane.org/CD001059.